grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Captain Percy goes to recruit Chips to help fix the leak

 "Sweet hell."
 Percy said to herself.
 "Sweet hell!"
 She yelled.
-She ran up the cargo bay, and back into the battery compartments.
+She ran up the cargo hold, and back into the battery compartments.
 She pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound.
 She turned the wheel to seal it.
 It took all her strength, these seal were rarely used and they were planting themselves ever more firmly into a rusted stasis as time passed.

 She climbed up a deck, and passed out the back of crew quarters, through the galley and into the engine room.
 The only sound there was the quiet hum of the electric motors running in the next compartment back, and a clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.